 Citizenship Ceremony Dates

-The next Citizenship Ceremony will be held on Wednesday 1 September 2021.
-If you are eligible to attend the ceremony, you will receive an invitation from the Department of Home Affairs.
+The next Citizenship Ceremony will be held on 7 September 2022.
+If you are eligible to attend a scheduled ceremony, you will receive an invitation from the Department of Home Affairs.

 The Path to Citizenship

 Before you can become an Australian citizen you need to first contact the Department of Home Affairs to find out if you meet the criteria.

 If you are eligible, you'll be asked to complete an application form, pay a fee and attend a short interview.
 The Department of Home Affairs will notify you (in writing) if your application is successful and contact you again to advise the date, time and location of your citizenship ceremony.